 Exotic Animal Veterinarian Careers Salary

 Pay for an exotic animal veterinarian depends on where the vet works.
 Nonprofits do pay significantly less than private practice or government positions.
 And in general the Bureau of Labor Statistics reports that, “zoo and aquarium veterinarians usually earn somewhat less than other veterinarians do.”
-Most veterinarians, including those in private pet practice and wildlife veterinary medicine, earn between $60,000 to $100,000 a year.
+Most veterinarians, including those in private pet practice and wildlife veterinary medicine, earn between $60,000 to over $100,000 a year.

 Education and Experience Requirements